libp2p/specs/relay/circuit-v2.md

 that the server will make a best effort attempt to maintain the connection for the duration of any reservations and tag it to prevent accidental termination according to its connection management policy.
-If a relay server becomes oerloaded however, it may still drop a connection with reservations in order to maintain its resource quotas.
+If a relay server becomes overloaded however, it may still drop a connection with reservations in order to maintain its resource quotas.

 ***Note: implementations _should not_ accept reservations over already relayed connections***